stringyjosh94/Server/Termux-Setup-Readme.md

 <p><strong>Note:</strong> Sometimes during installation you may see a message suggesting <code>apt update --fix-missing</code>.
 If that happens, run that command, then re-run the previous command that failed.</p>

 <p>This guide shows how to set up <strong>LostCityRS</strong> on <strong>Android using Termux and Ubuntu via proot-distro</strong>.<br>
-The original repository is private, so users can use these instructions as a reference to set up their own single-player server.</p>
+The repository is private, so users can use these instructions as a reference to set up their own single-player server.</p>

 <hr>